 The main cabin has a 32” HDTV with Blu-ray and DVD capability and a Wi-Fi connection (that can display all the helm controls if needed) and dockside access cord for cable hookup.
 For music, it features a Clarion AM/FM/CD stereo with iPod hookup, Bluetooth, four 6.5” speakers and an 8” subwoofer.
 Formula offers a complimentary six-month Sirius Satellite subscription as well, all controlled via a hub in the main salon or in the forward stateroom.

 Galley.
 The galley is to port on entry, and has Corian countertops, a stainless steel sink, refrigerator just below the counter and a concealed range just off the sink.
-The microwave, coffeemaker, and in-counter trash receptacle come standard and are surrounded by high-gloss deep cherry formula cabinetry (which is offered, like all the wood finishes in the Formula 40 Performance Cruiser, in Bourbon Cherry, Ash, or Wenge) -- the lower of which are lit when opened.
-The galley works off a demand water system with 57-gallon capacity that can hook up to a freshwater or city water source.
+The microwave, coffeemaker, and in-counter trash receptacle come standard and are surrounded by high-gloss Wenge cabinetry (which is offered, like all the wood finishes in the Formula 40 Performance Cruiser, in Walnut, Driftwood, Ash, or Wenge) -- the lower of which are lit when opened.
+The galley works off a demand water system with 57-gallon (216 L) capacity that can hook up to a freshwater or city water source.

 Dining.
 The dining area is upholstered in Ultraleather just like the rest of her seating, and comes with the high-glass wood table that is removable/convertible to a berth as mentioned.
 Additionally, two removable pedestal stools with Ultraleather upholstery sit on the other side of the table.